membriux/ios-orange-tree-game/README.md

 On GameViewController.swift  if let scene = SKScene(fileNamed: "GameScene") { and change it to if let scene = GameScene(fileNamed: "GameScene") {
 Create new Orange.swift file (attached here)

-All credits due and to the tutorial link below.
+All credits due to the tutorial link below.
 I made it using this tutorial. https://makeschool.org/mediabook/oa/tutorials/learn-to-clone-angry-birds-with-spritekit-and-swift-4/